aleksey-makarov/remote-virtio-gpu/README_nix.md

 ### How to run QEMU inside the development environment

-Among others, there is `startvm.sh` script in the `PATH` of that environment.
+Among others, there is `startvm.sh` script in the `PATH` of development environment.
 Start it.
+Alternatively, this script can be run without entering the development environment with this `nix` command:

+    nix run

 It creates a `QEMU` disk `nixos.qcow2` with all the required software and starts `QEMU` with that disk.
 It creates a serial shell sessioin to the machine in the termial.
 You will be authomatically logged in as `root`.
 Also it creates `xchg` directory that is mounted inside `QEMU` as `/tmp/xchg`.

 You can run

     . /tmp/xchg/tty.sh

 to fix terminal settings inside of the serial terminal of the `QEMU`.

+You can log in to the guest system with `ssh`:

+    ssh -p 10022 root@localhost

 All the following commands should be issued inside that `QEMU` serial shell session.

+## Test DRM backend

 ### Start remote VIRTIO GPU